jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * Welcome any other decred contractors to join in on this.

-Current Validator List: dnldd, Degeri (me), matheusd
+Current Validator List: dnldd, Degeri (me), matheusd, jholdstock

 WebSite Development: fernandoabolafio, Degeri (me)